Rokasl/CS408_project/report/source/10_chapter_3.md

 * To develop testing framework, which tests the system using the list of predetermine test cases;
 * To measure performance (in comparison with the existing back end and with other kinds of generated JavaScript);
-* Client-side programming should become possible (example, complex parser of a text field);
+* Client-side programming should become possible (example, complex parser of a text field).

 ### Use Cases